sguzunov/docs/docs/connectors/02_ms-office/03_excel-connector/01_javascript/excel-guide.md

 ### Column Customization

-If you are planning to take updates from the user into your app, you should not rely on the ordering of the rows when accepting the data because the user might have filtered or sorted the data before returning it to your application.
+If you are planning to take updates from the user into your app, you shouldn't rely on the ordering of the rows when accepting the data because the user might have filtered or sorted the data before returning it to your application.
 This means that:

 - all your rows must be keyed somehow, so you can track what has changed
 - you must not accept changes to columns containing keys